10 best focusing techniques

 In many situations the camera will do a decent job and this is a useful option when you don't have much time to get the shot.

 However, your camera will usually try to focus on the closest object near the centre of the frame and it's not usually very good at pin-pointing smaller subjects or fine details.
-For this reason it's often better to set the AF point yourself.
+For this reason it's often better to set the AF point yourself as we did with the shot above.

 Tip 5.
 Manual AF point selection